StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

             internalRow[0] = rowData.id;
             internalRow[1] = rowData.name;
             internalRow[2] = rowData.score;
             // Only need for StarRocks primary key table.
-Set the last
-            // element to tell whether the record is a UPSERT or DELETE. internalRow[internalRow.length - 1] = StarRocksSinkOP.UPSERT.ordinal();
+            // Set the last element to indicate whether the data loading is an UPSERT or DELETE operation. internalRow[internalRow.length - 1] = StarRocksSinkOP.UPSERT.ordinal();
         }
     }
     ```

-## Best Practices
+## Best practices

-### Load data to primary key table
+### Load data to a Primary Key table

-This section will show how to load data to StarRocks primary key table to achieve partial update, and conditional update.
+This section will show how to load data to a StarRocks Primary Key table to achieve partial updates and conditional updates.
 You can see [Change data through loading](https://docs.starrocks.io/en-us/latest/loading/Load_to_Primary_Key_tables) for the introduction of those features.
 These examples use Flink SQL.